ZapoVerde/Adrift/PIL_Project/exports/vault/functions/export_usage_map (in usage_map_exporter).md

 ---

 ## Description
-Export the usage map to both a timestamped and stable JSON file.
+Exports the usage map as a timestamped JSON file.

 ## Full Docstring
 ```